hannestschofenig/tschofenig-ids/cose-cek-hkdf-sha256/draft-tschofenig-cose-cek-hkdf-sha256.md

 This section describes the key distribution and encryption flows on sender side.
 Only the payload encryption process will be changed with the mitigation.

-{{figure-generating-ecek}} shows that the procedure of generating encrypted CEK (eCEK) will never changed by the mitigation.
+{{figure-generating-ecek}} shows that the procedures of generating encrypted CEK (eCEK) are NOT changed by the mitigation.

 ~~~aasvg
                   AES-KW                  ECDH+AES-KW     COSE-HPKE